‘My shorts have shrunk.’ I’m standing in front of the mirror, trying to fasten the denim cut-offs that fitted perfectly last summer.

 ‘People have gone mad,’ I’d told the shop owner, grabbing bag after bag.
 ‘Absolutely crackers.’

-‘Is that everything?’
-She’d asked.
-‘I have some of those big bars of Galaxy you like.’
+‘Is that everything?’ she’d asked.
+‘I have some of those enormous bars of Galaxy you like.’

 ‘I’ll take them all,’ I’d said.